pchemguy/ChatGPTExploratoryPrompting/ChatGPT_Interaction_QnA.md

 4. **Temporary Overrides**
     - For any single conversation, you can specify different preferences without affecting the global context.
 </details>

+* "Local" conversational context ("temporary context") ChatGPT remembers previous questions and answers in the current conversation and uses this information to shape the following answers.
+When a new conversation is started via the "New Chat" button, the current conversation context should be empty.
+* "Global" context ("model set context" or "persistent context") This context is built up based on all conversations and is applied to all conversations.

 ### Q: Is there a specific technical term for what I referred to as "global context" understood by ChatGPT?